coding-parrot/youtube-projects/README.md

-# projects
+# Projects
-These are project resources for the live YouTube lectures.
+These project resources are for the live YouTube lectures and trying to indulge a sense of open source for everyone.